AdyGCode/SaaS-FED-Notes/2026/Session-12/slides-12-authentication/slides.md

 - Creates action classes for authentication logic
 - Prepares the application for authentication flows

+---
+level: 2
+---

+# How to Install, Configure & Implement Laravel Fortify

+## Installation

 Finally, run your migrations (if not already done):

 ```shell